Sindry-Manufacturing/OpenPyrojet-Website/source/assembly/print-head-gen3.1.md

 !!!
 Warning

-    This is an experimental hobby project.
+    This is an experimental project.
 There is a risk of hurting yourself or damaging your property when trying to implement or replicate the hardware and software.
 Doing so is completely at your own risk.
 Take note of our safety guidelines, but don't consider them comprehensive or complete.

 This page shows you how the `Gen 3.1` print head prototype was assembled.
 This is what the finished print head looks like: